 Bangalore, the capital of Karnataka, is another Indian city that's undergoing a change back to its traditional name, Bengaluru.
-In contrast to many south Indian cities, Bangalore is a contemporary, fast growing and prosperous place that's home to India's IT industry.
+It's a contemporary, fast growing and prosperous city that's home to India's IT industry.
 Many multinational corporations have set up their Indian head offices there.
 As a result, the city is full of young professionals and has a vibrant air about it, with a flourishing pub culture.

 Neighborhoods in Bangalore